y-susuki/y-susuki.github.io/docs/pub/index.md

 ### Book (in Japanese)

-1. **Y. Susuki**, The Koopman Analysis -- Analysis and Control of Nonlinear Dynamics Using the Koopman Operator (Morikita Publishing Co., Ltd., August 2025).
+1. **Y. Susuki**, The Koopman Analysis: Analysis and Control of Nonlinear Dynamics Using the Koopman Operator (Morikita Publishing Co., Ltd., August 2025).
 [Publisher](https://www.morikita.co.jp/books/mid/009731), [amazon.co.jp](https://amzn.asia/d/7wOEcwQ)

 ### Book Chapters

-1. **Y. Susuki**, Koopman resolvents (submitted).
+1. **Y. Susuki**, Koopman resolvents, in Operator Theory (Springer Nature, 202x) (submitted).
 1. **Y. Susuki** and K. Sako, Data-driven voltage analysis of an electric power grid with delay-embedding and extended dynamic mode decomposition, in The Koopman Operator in Systems and Control: Concepts, Methodologies, and Applications, Chapter 19 (Springer Nature, 2020).
 1. Y. Kono, **Y. Susuki**, and T. Hikihara, Modeling of advective heat transfer in a practical building atrium via Koopman mode decomposition, in The Koopman Operator in Systems and Control: Concepts, Methodologies, and Applications, Chapter 18 (Springer Nature, 2020).
 1. A. Mauroy, **Y. Susuki**, and I. Mezic, Introduction to Koopman operator theory in systems and control, in The Koopman Operator in Systems and Control: Concepts, Methodologies, and Applications, Chapter 1 (Springer Nature, 2020).